poppy-project/pypot/_sources/quickstart.txt

 QuickStart: playing with an Ergo-Robot
 ======================================

-To let you discover what you can do with PyPot, in this section we describe the few steps required to make a robot build from robotis motor dance.
+To let you discover what you can do with pypot, in this section we describe the few steps required to make a robot build from robotis motor dance.
 This short introduction will in particular describe you:

 * how to define your robot within the software,
 * how to connect it to your computer,